rgeissen/trusted-data-agent/docs/RestAPI/restAPI.md

 ### 3.1.
 Configure Application

+**Note:** Exemplary configuration files for all supported providers can be found in the `docs/RestAPI/scripts/sample_configs` directory.
+These files can be used as a starting point for your own configurations.

 Initializes and validates the agent's core services, including the LLM provider and the MCP server connection.
 This is the first step required before creating sessions or submitting queries.

 * **Endpoint**: `POST /v1/configure`